Morgan Stanley CEO hints at sale of commodity arm

 Morgan Stanley's commodities unit has earned the bank an estimated $17 billion in revenue over the past decade, trading both financial contracts and physical commodities such as gasoline and diesel fuel.

-Based on Reuters calculations, Morgan Stanley's commodity revenues peaked at around $3 billion in 2008 but declined to $1.3 billion last year, their lowest level since 2005.
+Based on Reuters calculations, Morgan Stanley's commodity revenues peaked at around $3 billion in 2008 and declined to $1.3 billion last year, the lowest level since 2005.

-Selling the capital-intensive commodities business would raise funds for the bank, which is preparing its balance sheet for higher capital and liquidity requirements under new rules, while allowing the divested unit to resume proprietary trading and maintain ownership of physical commodity assets.
+Selling the capital-intensive commodities business would raise much-needed funds for the bank and allow the divested unit to maintain ownership of physical commodity assets in the United States and resume proprietary trading.

 Earlier this month, banking sources said the talks with Qatar had run into difficulty and the deal might need to be reworked if it were to go ahead.
 But the comments from both sides this week suggest a sale remains a possibility.

-Qatar Holding, the investment arm of Qatar Investment Authority, the Gulf state's sovereign wealth fund, has led most foreign acquisitions.
-But it has usually focused on minority holdings, including stakes in Barclays (BARC.L), Credit Suisse CSGN.VX, Volkswagen (VOWG_p.DE) and Porsche (PSHG_p.DE).
-It also has full ownership of retailer Harrods.
+Qatar Holding, the investment arm of the Gulf state's sovereign wealth fund Qatar Investment Authority, has led most foreign acquisitions but has focused on minority holdings, including stakes in Barclays (BARC.L), Credit Suisse CSGN.VX, Volkswagen (VOWG_p.DE) and Porsche (PSHG_p.DE).
+It has full ownership of retailer Harrods.

 COMMODITY 'VaR' FALLS